chao1216/SCS-Website/readme.md

 `git clone https://github.com/Sewanee-Computing-Club/SCS-Website`<br>
 `cd SCS-Website`<br>
 `./install.sh`<br>

-`npm install`<br>
-`npm install -g protractor` (only need to do this once, installs protactor globally)
+You may get several messages saying you need to install either composer, protractor, or npm/nodejs

-If you get an EACESS error from npm, you need to
+If you get an EACESS error message when running ./install.sh, you need to
 <a href="https://docs.npmjs.com/getting-started/fixing-npm-permissions">change your permissions</a>

+A temporary fix is to run `sudo npm install` but not recommended.

 You will then need to configure your mysql database name, user name, and password in the .env file. <br>